nHentaiDatabase/nHentaiDabase/README.md

 ![Start](https://user-images.githubusercontent.com/77382879/115596335-48073680-a2d8-11eb-9491-abd21c20c770.png)

-By clicking on `start nHentaiDatabase` all contends are getting loaded and the main GUI will be printed.
+By clicking on `start nHentaiDatabase` all contents are getting loaded and the main GUI will be printed.

 #### Main GUI